Available for commercial and retail customers

 Clearflow Group Inc., founded in 2005, aspires to be the leading North American provider of high-quality flocculant solutions.
 We are committed to meeting the demands of our customers and consumers in the mining, industrial, agricultural, and municipal sectors.
 Our product portfolio includes flocculants for a variety of applications, which helps to simplify and minimize operational expenses while also improving the ecosystem.

 Our purpose is to bring scientific yet practical procedures into the commercial, municipal and mining sectors.
 Clearflow focuses on offering reliable, high-quality flocculant solutions for industry from our headquarters and production facility in Phoenix, Arizona.

-We are dedicated to addressing the needs of our customers and consumers in both mainstream and functional markets.
-Click on a territory below for local information
+We are dedicated to addressing the needs of our customers and consumers in both domestic and international markets.
+Click on a region below for local information